dfvgbh/deno-telegram-bot-api/README.md

 For all examples check the [examples directory](https://github.com/dfvgbh/deno-telegram-bot-api/tree/master/examples)

-The example of a bot that responds with a file containing a user message inside.
+The example of a bot that replies with a file containing a user message inside.

 ```ts
 import { TelegramBot, UpdateType } from "https://deno.land/x/telegram_bot_api/mod.ts"